beatobongco/dibtap/_posts/2023-01-03-morning-routine.md

 In my journal, I would write that acronym down beside the date of the entry and cross out each letter as I had gotten it done.
 The tasks are meant to be done in order, meaning I'd meditate before reading and read before journaling.

-It would take maybe 3 hours and was really effective for my career growth - I think I did it daily for almost 2 years and finished a bunch of good online classes relevant to my work and went from zero to relatively proficient (as in I could help out or solve real problems clients faced).
-But I think ultimately it was unsustainable.
+It would take maybe 3 hours and was really effective for my career growth - I did it daily for almost 2 years and finished a bunch of good online classes relevant to my work and went from zero to relatively proficient (as in I could help out or solve real problems clients faced).
+But ultimately it was unsustainable.
 During those 2 years I barely climbed, traveled, or hung out with friends.

 Work was life and as I found out later, work is definitely **not** life.